jpdery/moobile-core-doc/Source/ViewController/ViewControllerStack.md

 ### pushViewController(viewController, viewTransition) {#pushViewController}

-Pushes a view controller at the end of the stack and present it using a given view transition.
-This transition will be stored into the view controller so the same will be used when the view controller will be popped.
+Pushes a view controller at the end of the stack and present it using a specified view transition.
+The specified transition will be used automatically when the view controller will pop.

 #### Parameters: